AnyFetch/developers.anyfetch.com/index.md

 - __missing__ This means a resource does not exist.
 - __missing_field__ This means a required field on a resource has not been set.
 - __invalid__ This means the formatting of a field is invalid.
 The documentation for that resource should be able to give you more specific information.
 - __already_exists__ This means another resource has the same value as this field.
-This can happen in resources that must have some unique key (such as Label names).
+This can happen in resources that must have some unique key (such as User name).

 If resources have custom validation errors, they will be documented with the resource.